top of page

 His work is held in many private and corporate collections.

 Born in 1962.
 He studied at Colchester Institute and Homerton College, Cambridge, graduating in 1985.
-After a year long art residency in a school in Devon, he took a career break to teach for 32 years, returning to life as a full-time artist in 2019.
-He lives and works in Suffolk, and is roaming far and wide.
+After an art residency in a school in Devon, he taught for 32 years in London, and since 2019 he has been full time as an artist.
+He lives and works in Suffolk...and roaming far and wide.

 bottom of page